elevy99927/Jenkins-k8s/README.md

 <BR>Extra 1:</B> Add additional staps to your pipeline, For example "test", "Code Scan" etc. This steps are allowed to be empty

-<BR>Extra 2:</B> Add webhook to start the jenkins pipeline automaticly
+<BR>Extra 2:</B> Add webhook to start the jenkins pipeline automatically

 <HR><HR>
 # Test functionality: